siunam321/CTF-Writeups/Proving-Grounds-Play/SoSimple/README.md

 1. Create a directory called `tools` and Change Directory to it.

-2. Make a malicious Bash script that will add SUID bit set to `/bin/bash`, and mark it as executable.
+2. Make a malicious Bash script that will add SUID bit set to `/bin/bash`, and mark the Bash script as executable.

 3. Run `/opt/tools/server-health.sh` with `sudo`, verify SUID bit set in `/bin/bash`, and spawn a `/bin/bash` shell with SUID privilege.